drcscodes/drcs.codes/res/ai/slides/probabilistic-inference.md

 ## Importance Sampling

-The general statistical technique of **importance sampling** aims to emulate the effect of sampling from a distribution $P$ using samples from another distribution $Q$ whose samples are easier to obtain.
+The general statistical technique of **importance sampling** aims to emulate the effect of sampling from a distribution $P$ using samples from another distribution $Q$, called a **proposal distribution**, whose samples are easier to obtain.

 We ensure that the answers are correct in the limit by applying a correction factor $\frac{P(\bm{x})}{Q(\bm{x})}$, also known as a **weight**, to each sample $\bm{x}$ when counting up the samples.